stereobooster/stereobooster.com/content/posts/from-function-to-closure/index.md

 ## Closure

 We mentioned this magic technique of "keeping variable in mind" before, without proper explanation.
 How to attach variable to the function?
 To do this we need to use closures.
-The closure is a function with a context from where it was defined (or "created").
+The closure is a function with an environment (context where it was defined or "created").
 Closures are lexically scoped which means:

 - that its scope is limited by the function body (variable of the function are in the scope as well)
 - closures can be nested e.g. sub-function can access its own scope and all it's parents scopes
-- but parent function can't access children scope
+- but parent function can't access children scopes

 Let's see the example: